sonole/OpenBR24/README.md

 ### Prerequisites

 OpenBR24 requires the jnetpcap library, which in turn requires libpcap.
-Ensure you have these dependencies installed and Java SE Development Kit 17.0.10.
+Ensure you have these dependencies installed.

+- Java SE Development Kit 17.0.10.
+- jnetpcap lib
+- libpcap lib

+For windows you may only need to instal the JDK 17.

-### Resolve Erros
+### Resolve Errors

 If you encounter java.lang.UnsatisfiedLinkError exceptions, follow these steps: